 Patient Characteristics

-• Baseline characteristics were broadly comparable between treatment groups; however, rates of visceral metastases, bone metastases, and ECOG PS 1 were imbalanced, to the disadvantage of the niraparib/AAP group.3
+• Baseline characteristics were broadly comparable between treatment arms; however, rates of visceral metastases, bone metastases, and Eastern Cooperative Oncology Group performance status (ECOG PS) of 1 were imbalanced to the disadvantage of the niraparib/AAP group.3

-• Select baseline patient characteristics in the HRR+ cohort are shown in Table: Select Baseline Patient Characteristics: BRCA1/2 Population.
+• Select baseline patient characteristics are shown in Table: Select Baseline Patient Characteristics: BRCA1/2 and HRR+.

 Characteristic